MicrosoftDocs/sql-docs/docs/big-data-cluster/view-cluster-status.md

 ## <a id="datastudio"></a> Use Azure Data Studio

 After downloading the latest **insiders build** of [Azure Data Studio](https://aka.ms/getazuredatastudio), you can view service endpoints and the status of a big data cluster with the SQL Server big data cluster dashboard.
-Note that some of the features below are only first available in the insiders build of Azure Data Studio.
+Some of the features below are only first available in the insiders build of Azure Data Studio.

 1. First, create a connection to your big data cluster in Azure Data Studio.
 For more information, see [Connect to a SQL Server big data cluster with Azure Data Studio](connect-to-big-data-cluster.md).